sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

 command.
 This command can also take arguments to test a specific file or submodule, similar to `bin/test`.

-Doctests should be written in a self-contained manner, with each doctest acting like a Python session.
+Doctests should be written in a self-contained manner, with each doctest acting like a fresh Python session.
 This means that each doctest must manually import each function used in the doctest and define the symbols used.
+This may seem verbose, but it is helpful to users who are new to SymPy or even to Python who may not know where different functions come from.
+It also makes it easy for a user to copy and paste an example into a Python session of their own (the HTML documentation includes a button in the top right of every code example that copies the whole example to the clipboard).

 For example

 ```
 >>> from sympy import Function, dsolve, cos, sin
 >>> from sympy.abc import x
 >>> f = Function('f')
 >>> dsolve(cos(f(x)) - (x*sin(f(x)) - f(x)**2)*f(x).diff(x),
 ...        f(x), hint='1st_exact')
 Eq(x*cos(f(x)) + f(x)**3/3, C1)
 ```